 Jones says she ‘felt like a guest star’ on ‘The Office’

-Most shows categorize its actors in three ways: main cast, recurring cast, and guest cast.
+Most shows categorize their actors in three ways: main cast, recurring cast, and guest cast.
 However, The Office was a bit unique on this front.
 Many who you might have thought were part of the main cast were actually considered “starring cast.”
 While Jones was in nearly every episode of season 3, she was never part of the main cast.